africanlp-workshop/africanlp-workshop.github.io/program.md

 ## Program

 The workshop format has been updated to try be as inclusive of as many timezones as possible.
-The workshop will be split into a UCT Morning session which is Europe, Africa and Asia friendly, and a UCT Evening session which is more America friendly.
+The workshop will be split into a UTC Morning session which is Europe, Africa and Asia friendly, and a UTC Evening session which is more America friendly.

 ## Virtual Logistics